vujadinovicn/vqa/README.md

 ![](assets/what_is_vqa.jpg)

 ## Why VQA?
-With the rise of popularity of foundation models and the all-overarcing efforts in developing AGI, multi-modal models that ideally have the ability to understand all possible modalities (audio, image/video, text...) have surfaced as one of the paths towards advancing the mentioned efforts.
+With the rise of the popularity of foundation models and the all-overarching efforts in developing AGI, multi-modal models that ideally have the ability to understand all possible modalities (audio, image/video, text...) have surfaced as one of the paths towards advancing the mentioned efforts.

-We deem them a highly fruitful area for both scientific research and industry applications - which is why we decided to dedicate our project days at the summer school to better understing how these models work.
+We deem them a highly fruitful area for both scientific research and industry applications - which is why we decided to dedicate our project days at the summer school to better understanding how these models work.

 VQA is just one of the problems that can be solved by multi-modal NNs.
 It's a starting point to a plethora of exciting topics and we aim to continue diving deeper into this field.

 ## Starting point
 Originally, we wanted to fully grasp and implement one of the first solutions to the VQA problem, presented in the [2015 VQA paper](https://arxiv.org/abs/1505.00468).

-The paper introduces a dataset for training VQA models, as well as proposes a VQA model arhitecture:
+The paper introduces a dataset for training VQA models, as well as proposes a VQA model architecture:

 ![](assets/2015_vqa.png)

 From here we'd like to highlight the three main parts of the VQA model:
 1. **Text Encoder** - transforms natural language into embeddings (LSTM in the paper)
-2. **Image Encoder** - transforms images into embeddings (VQQ net in the paper)
+2. **Image Encoder** - transforms images into embeddings (VGG net in the paper)
 3. **Fusion NN**- where text and image embeddings meet + an MLP to map the relationships between them

 So, for VQA, we need a way to embed the image we want to ask our model about, as well as the question itself - aka we need to understand both text and images.
-Not only that, but we have to form that understanding through embeddings that are in the same vector space - to later be able to fuse those vectors and learn relationship between the features in that space.
+Not only that, but we have to form that understanding through embeddings that are in the same vector space - to later be able to fuse those vectors and learn the relationship between the features in that space.

 ## Our modification
 The year 2015 was longer ago than we'd like to admit, and with AI being such a rapidly developing field - we've learned a lot about NNs since the original VQA paper came out.